IliaValkov/mcmakler-applicants-page/README.md

 # Reviewing the project

-The project is currently deployed on Heroku and can be accessed by the followin link.
+The project is currently deployed on Heroku and can be accessed by the followin link:

 [https://applicant-page.herokuapp.com/](https://applicant-page.herokuapp.com/)

 # McMakler Applicants Page Project Manual